Gift Industry Statistics [All You Need To Know]

 Special Events and Holiday Gift Industry

-In the following sections we reveal all the findings from the dataset on gift purchasing around holidays and special events.
+In the following sections, we reveal all the findings from the dataset on gift purchasing around holidays and special events.

 When asking people, what occasions warrant a gift they answer the following: